data301-2020-winter2/course-project-group_1008/analysis/Laura/README.md

 ### Milestone 2:

 - *see milestone2.ipynb*
+- *see project_functions.py*
-- issues with importing project functions...
+- issues with importing project functions but have been solved
+- completed extensive EDA (task 4)
+- analyzed research question with comparisons to EDA visuals

 ---